Locations:

 Symptoms and Causes

-Symptoms of bronchopulmonary dysplasia vary widely but can include:
+Signs and symptoms of bronchopulmonary dysplasia (BPD) vary widely but can include:

-When your baby is born early, sometimes they need help breathing because their lungs are underdeveloped.
+When your baby is born early, they sometimes need help breathing because their lungs are underdeveloped.
 This means your baby may need to be on a ventilator.
-The ventilator provides oxygen and pressure to help their lungs expand and support your baby’s breathing.
-However, delivering pressure to their air sacs can also harm their lungs in the process.
+The ventilator provides oxygen and pressure to help your baby’s lungs expand and support their breathing.

 Advertisement